Canadianlic

 Yes, there may be additional costs such as travel, accommodations, or even the possible higher living standards if one does reside outside of the country while studying.
 Keep in mind, while planning your contributions to the RESP, that there is a child to raise and educate for a full 18 to 25 years.
 It’s like packing for all seasons, in a manner of speaking.

 Starting as early as possible allows you to maximize the compounding interest and government grants available.
-Think of it as booking your flight tickets very well in advance; the earlier you do so, the benefits will be better, and the journey will be smoother.
+Think of it as booking your flight tickets very well in advance; the earlier you do so, the better the benefits will be, and the journey will be smoother.

 Yes, RESP withdrawals, particularly Educational Assistance Payments (EAPs), may be used for expenses related to tuition and the student’s living costs when schooling outside the country.
 It’s as if one has a flexible travel budget, catering to everything from your flight to the daily coffee.